gatsbyjs/gatsby-es/docs/docs/use-static-query.md

 }
 ```

-### Composing custom `useStaticQuery` hooks
+### Componiendo un `useStaticQuery` hooks personalizado

-One of the most compelling features of hooks is the ability to compose and re-use these blocks of functionality. `useStaticQuery` is a hook.
+Uno de las características más convincentes de hooks is the ability to compose and re-use these blocks of functionality. `useStaticQuery` is a hook.
 Therefore, using `useStaticQuery` allows us to compose and re-use blocks of reusable functionality.
 Perfect!

 A classic example is to create a `useSiteMetadata` hook which will provide the `siteMetadata` to be re-used in any component.
 It looks something like: